 Now for the strategy that I loved most -- geotagging.
 As they started their journey from Miami, Florida back to their home in California, his young son would take pictures and tweet where they were headed next.
 Sure enough, they would arrive and a line would be waiting.
 The dad was in awe at what Twitter was doing for them and discovered his son was a marketing genius.
 I would have to agree that his son has a great career in marketing some day.

-You may wonder, how exactly did the audience know where to find the food truck.
+You may wonder, how exactly did the audience know where to find the food truck?
 It was quite simple, the little boy took a picture of the food truck and the street sign and then geotagged his location.
 What is Geotagging you might ask?
 Geotagging is when you have the setting on your account set to "let Twitter use your location."
-When using your phone- which is how most users use Twitter- myself included, there is a "Google Marker" that you click to enable Google to give your exact location via your phone's GPS position.
+When using your phone - which is how most users use Twitter, myself included - there is a "Google Marker" that you click to enable Google to give your exact location via your phone's GPS position.
 I personally don't use geotagging for myself, but I and my team have used it when on location for certain clients.
-Usually events, tradeshows and special occassions have found this feature to be very beneficial.
+Usually events, trade shows and special occasions have found this feature to be very beneficial.

 One item I wish they would have used in conjunction with tweeting is the power of reviews.
-They started the movie with the simple fact of how powerful review critics are, but everyday customers reviews are just as powerful if not more so.
+They started the movie with the simple fact of how powerful review critics are, but everyday customers reviews are just as powerful, if not more so.
 I kept waiting for the son to show his dad a review that was left on Yelp or UrbanSpoon or simply requesting the reviews.
 But it didn't happen.
-Perhaps if their is a sequel to the movie they will ask me to play the part of Sofia Vergara's long lost cousin that will help market the line of food trucks and restaurants.
-Afterall the name Sonja is derivied from the name Sofia.
+Perhaps if there is a sequel to the movie they will ask me to play the part of Sofia Vergara's long lost cousin that will help market the line of food trucks and restaurants.
+After all the name Sonja is derived from the name Sofia.